-Camphor is a white substance with a strong odor that is commonly associated with topical ointments and gels used for cough suppression and muscle aches.
-Camphor overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Camphor is a white substance with a strong odor that is commonly used in topical ointments and gels used for cough suppression and muscle aches.
+Camphor overdose occurs when someone takes more than the normal or recommended amount of this medicine.

 These ingredients can be harmful:

 Camphor is found in: